totalgames/playchain-docs/en/playchain_affiliate_allocation.md

 # Referral Program

-To get an account in the blockchain is to have an invite code from someone from the players or affiliates.
+To get an account in the PlayChain is to have an invite code from someone from the players or affiliates.

 ![Rake distribution](../images/afl_schema.png "Fig. 1 Rake distribution")